AbdulWebWhiz/unilorin-connect-campus-hub/README.md

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/10e9f060-d864-4913-8f8a-76d6abe3f591) and start prompting.
+Simply visit the (https://lovable.dev/projects/10e9f060-d864-4913-8f8a-76d6abe3f591) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made  will be committed automatically to this repo.

 **Use your preferred IDE**